wavebreaker-lucas/esg_gp_be/README-CALCULATION.md

     *   Links to the `EnergyConversionFactor` used.
     *   Includes copied context.

+### 4. Vehicle Emissions Calculation (`data_management/services/vehicle_emissions.py`)

+The vehicle emissions calculation extends the standard emissions calculation with specialized handling for vehicle data:

+*   **Vehicle-Specific Logic:**
+    *   Processes individual vehicle records and their monthly data entries
+    *   Dynamically selects emission factors based on vehicle type and fuel type
+    *   Handles multiple vehicles with different characteristics within a single metric

+*   **Data Flow:**
+    1. When vehicle data is aggregated in `ReportedMetricValue`, it contains JSON data with vehicle records
+    2. The calculation service parses this structure to extract:
+       - Distance traveled per vehicle/month
+       - Fuel consumed per vehicle/month
+       - Vehicle metadata (type, fuel type, etc.)
+    3. For each vehicle record, the appropriate emission factor is selected using the dynamic mapping
+    4. Emissions are calculated per vehicle and then summed for the total

+*   **Special Cases:**
+    *   **Fuel-based calculation:** When fuel consumption data is available, emissions are calculated based on fuel volume × emission factor
+    *   **Distance-based calculation:** When only distance data is available, emissions are calculated based on distance × emission factor
+    *   **Preference order:** Fuel-based calculation is prioritized over distance-based when both data types are present

 ## Calculation Flow (Implemented for Emissions)

 1.  **Trigger:** A calculation process is initiated in one of the following ways: